Incognito/rumprun_wiki_wiki/Info:-Publications-and-Talks.md

 This page contains links to talks on rump kernels.
 All entries should contain a link to at least one of the following: paper, slides or video.
 Use the format "_Title_; short description.
 Venue. [links]".
-A date is required for each entry.
+A date (year) is required for each entry.

 _Note_: articles which were not presented as a talk are linked from the separate [[Articles|Info:-External-articles,-tutorials-and-howto's]] page.